top of page

 • Reduce elephant crop-raiding behavior.

 We envision humans and elephants sustainably coexisting together in a culture that is supportive of conservation.
-Achieving this mission means including components of:

 • Research (biological, ecological, and social)